 From adventure and exercise to peaceful strolls and stunning scenery, Cardinham Woods in Cornwall is a wonderful place to explore.
 Famed for its walking trails, from easy routes to longer walks that include steep valley climbs and fantastic views, this mixed woodland is a great day out for all.

-You’ll find mountain bike trails and family-friendly play and picnic areas.
+You’ll find mountain bike trails and family-friendly play and picnic areas, as well as the Zog activity trail that little ones will really enjoy following.
 Discover stunning viewpoints and evidence of the area’s fascinating history, including remnants of the old mine and traditional clapper bridge.

-There are easy short strolls around Lady Vale Bridge, and a slightly more strenuous uphill trek brings you to the old lead and silver mine of Wheal Glynn.
+There are easy short strolls around Lady Vale Bridge, and visitors with impaired mobility can hire Tramper off-road vehicles to see the stunning scenery with ease.
+For experienced hikers, a slightly more strenuous uphill trek brings you to the old lead and silver mine of Wheal Glynn.
 The old engine house and chimney can still be seen through the trees.

 A day out to Cardinham Woods would not be complete without a pit stop at the Woods Café, renowned for its outstanding Cornish cream tea!

-Getting there: From Bodmin Parkway Station in Cornwall, you can hop on the 11a bus directly to Cardinham Woods.
+Getting to Cardinham Woods by train: From Bodmin Parkway station, you can hop on the bus directly to Cardinham Woods.

 Ecclescall Woods, Sheffield

-From twisting tracks, tangled roots and unexplored pathways to leafy tunnels, sparkling streams and waterside wildflowers, Sheffield’s Ecclesall Woods are delightful.
-They are the largest semi natural woodland in South Yorkshire and are popular due to the wide range of wildlife, plus the archaeological and historic features.
+From twisting tracks and unexplored pathways to sparkling streams and waterside wildflowers, Sheffield’s Ecclesall Woods are delightful.
+They are the largest semi-natural woodland in South Yorkshire and are especially popular due to the wide range of wildlife, plus the archaeological and historic features.

-The woods offer miles of great walking trails to try – with over 300 acres to explore you’ll be spoilt for choice.
-Historic features to look out for include a World War Two bomb crater that was created in December 1940.
-There is also evidence of saw pits, charcoal heaths and quarrying in these ancient woods, plus a 200-year-old oak tree!
+The woods offer miles of great walking trails to try in autumn – with over 300 acres to explore you’ll be spoilt for choice.
+Historic features to look out for include a Second World War bomb crater that was created in December 1940.
+There is also evidence of saw pits, charcoal heaths and quarrying in these ancient woods, plus a 200-year-old oak tree.